emrichmp/myFoodJournal-Frontend/dev_checklist.md

 Sign up/login to dos
-[X] - After user signs up or logs in, have it switch login to App component using the loggedIn state [] - have all components access the window.localStorage('user') to pull the correct data on GETs
+[X] - After user signs up or logs in, have it switch login to App component using the loggedIn state [] - have all components access the window.localStorage('user') to pull the correct data on GETs [] - Pass goal_id to goalfrom to patch the right goal

 myDiary to dos
 [X] - finish POST req to create journal if none exists - dont forget utc - DateTime.now.utc in BACKEND